 Each year, CEEPR hosts two Energy and Environmental Policy Research Workshops in Cambridge, Massachusetts.
-Partnering with the Energy Policy Research Group (EPRG) at the University of Cambridge, CEEPR also convenes an annual International Energy Policy Conference at varying locations outside the US.
+Partnering with the Florence School of Regulation (FSR), CEEPR also convenes an annual Energy Policy Conference in Florence, Italy.

 Attendance at these events is by invitation only, and the proceedings are subject to Chatham House rules.